meeshkan/unmock.github.io/docs/expectations.md

 import { assert } from "unmock-node";
 ```

 The full documentation for SinonJS assertions can be found [here](https://sinonjs.org/releases/v7.4.1/assertions/).
-Here are some example assertions:
+Here are some examples:

-1. Verify `github` API was called twice:
+1. Verify GitHub API was called twice:

    ```js
    assert.calledTwice(githubSpy);
    ```

-1. Verify `github` was called once with the exact expected request:
+1. Verify GitHub was called once with the exact expected request:

    ```js
    const expectedRequest = {